 Most well-managed landscapes can offer all a butterfly or moth needs to complete its life cycle.
 Butterflies and moths need a host plant for their developing caterpillars and most adults need to fuel their flight and mating with nectar from flowers.
 They also need sites in which to overwinter and rest.
 Lastly, they need areas that are free from insecticides.
 Learn more about creating, restoring, and managing landscapes for pollinators on our Habitat Restoration page.

 Studies in Europe have revealed that grassland butterfly species have declined by almost 50 percent since the early 1990s and three-quarters of the butterflies in the United Kingdom are in decline.
-In the United States alone, five butterflies have gone extinct since 1950; an additional twenty-five butterflies are listed as endangered nationwide, and four are listed as threatened.
+In the United States alone, five butterflies have gone extinct since 1950; an additional twenty-nine butterflies are listed as endangered nationwide, and six are listed as threatened.
 NatureServe, one of the leading sources of information about rare and endangered species, has assessed all 800 butterfly species in the United States and has found that 19 percent are currently at risk of extinction.

 Most of the butterflies at risk of extinction are rare endemics—those species that have a narrow geographic range or very specific habitat requirements.
 However, lepidopterists across the United States are reporting that broadly distributed butterflies are also in decline.
 What is happening in our global landscapes to cause such alarming losses?
 Butterflies face a wide range of threats including habitat loss, climate change, disease, pesticides, and invasive plants.
 More localized threats, such as over grazing and roadside mowing, can also have negative consequences.

 Check out our profiles of at-risk butterfly and moth species to learn more about key species Xerces is working to protect.